Bachelor of Science in Education in Adolescent Young Adult Education, 7-12

 Mathematics Requirement (Concentration Areas may require specific Math) Any MATH Gen. Ed.
 3

-Arts and Humanities (may be met by Concentration Area)6
+Arts and Humanities (6 s.h.)
+3 Hours met with HIST 2650; Select one additional AH course (may be met by Concentration Area)6

 Natural Sciences (2 courses, 1 with lab) (7 s.h.) (may be met by Concentration Area)7

-Social Science (6 s.h.) (may be met by Concentration Area)3
+Social and Behavioral Sciences (6 s.h.) (may be met by Concentration Area)3

 PSYC 1560General Psychology3